robinvanderlee/positive-selection/README.md

 5. Store the phylogenetic trees outputted by codeml.
 Ours are [codeml_M0_tree__unrooted_tree__F3X4.tre](Supplementary_data_and_material/Phylogenetic_Trees/codeml_M0_tree__unrooted_tree__F3X4.tre) and [codeml_M0_tree__unrooted_tree__F61.tre](Supplementary_data_and_material/Phylogenetic_Trees/codeml_M0_tree__unrooted_tree__F61.tre).

 #### 4b.
-Inference of positive selection
+Inference of positive selection using PAML codeml
-1. Convert individual alignments from FASTA to a PHYLIP format that is compatible with PAML codeml.
-Script (i) checks that sequence names do not contain characters that cannot be handled by codeml, (ii) removes gene identifiers from the sequence IDs to make all `.phy` files compatible with the species names in the phylogenetic tree supplied to codeml, (iii) checks that sequences do not contain stop codons or non-canonical nucleotides, (iv) converts undetermined and masked codons [nN] are converted to the codeml ambiguity character `?`.
+1. Convert individual codon-based cDNA alignments from FASTA to a PHYLIP format that is compatible with PAML codeml.
+This script (i) checks that sequence names do not contain characters that cannot be handled by codeml, (ii) removes gene identifiers from the sequence IDs to make all `.phy` files compatible with the species names in the phylogenetic tree supplied to codeml, (iii) checks that sequences do not contain stop codons or non-canonical nucleotides, (iv) converts undetermined and masked codons [nN] to the codeml ambiguity character `?`.
 ```bash
 find sequences/prank-codon-masked/ -type f -name "*__cds.prank-codon-guidance-tcs-masked-species-sorted.aln.fa" | parallel --max-procs 4 --nice 10 --joblog parallel_covert-to-phylip-prank-codon-guidance-tcs-masked-species-sorted.log --eta 'perl convert_fasta_to_codeml_phylip.pl {}'
 ```

 2. Run codeml. **NOTE:** *this step takes a lot of computation time.*<br/>

-These steps prepare the directory structure, copy the template .ctl file and the reference phylogenetic tree to the proper directories, customize the codeml .ctl files for running the analysis on each of the 11,096 alignments, and eventually run the codeml program (from within `start_codeml_for_single_alignment.pl`).<br/>
+These steps (i) prepare the directory structure, (ii) copy the template codeml .ctl file and the reference phylogenetic tree to the proper directories, (iii) customize the .ctl files for running the analysis on each of the 11,096 alignments, and eventually (iv) run the codeml program (from within `start_codeml_for_single_alignment.pl`).<br/>
 <br/>
 The following code shows how to run the `M7vM8_F61` parameter combination.
-For the paper, we used four combinations of the following codeml parameters: `NSsites = 1 2` or `NSsites = 7 8`; `CodonFreq = 2` or `CodonFreq = 3`.
+For the paper, we used four combinations of the following codeml .ctl file parameters: `NSsites = 1 2` or `NSsites = 7 8`; `CodonFreq = 2` or `CodonFreq = 3`.
 ```bash
 mkdir codeml_M7vM8_F61
 cp start_codeml_for_single_alignment.pl codeml_M7vM8_F61/